 I am currently working for WHP Trainingtowers, as a Virtual Design Specialist.
-I have the opportunity to create, design and build for the number one fire training tower companies in the United States, everything from logo and web design to AutoCAD drawing and 3D visualization of projects.
-I work beside the best engineers and sales teams in the fire industry.
-I take progressive ideas and create dynamic images in the most efficient way, without sacrificing design.
+I have the opportunity to create, design and build for the number one fire training tower company in the United States, everything from logo and web design, AutoCAD drawings, and 3D visualization.
+I take conceptual ideas and make them a reality in the most efficient way, without sacrificing design.
 I understand the needs of progression when taking on big projects while collaborating with others.

 In my free time, I create designs, illustrations, and 3D models using new and traditional mediums.
 I love using traditional mediums, such as; oil/acrylic paint, colored pencil, graphite, charcoal, and various printmaking techniques, I also enjoy digital mediums, such as; Adobe Photoshop, Illustrator, Autodesk and Microsoft Office Software.
 Skateboarding has been apart of my life since I was 6 and taught me a lot about the positives and negatives of having determination to achieve the impossible, commitment to every project and how people connect and collaborate.
 I surround myself with people who are equally as passionate about their work as I am.

 University of Kansas

 B.F.A. – Illustration & Animation

 AutoCAD, SketchUp, Unreal Engine, Twilight Render, WordPress, Internal Computer Hardware/Software systems.

 I had the opportunity to go down to Greensboro, Alabama to learn, design, and build bamboo bicycles and skateboards with a collaborative group of Industrial Designers.
 These efforts are to help with job development in the area and provide activities that are otherwise not available to the community.